thiswillbeyourgithub/pdf2anki/README.md

 ## how does it work?
-Use `pdftk` to *burst* a pdf into single pages, use rename to batch rename the pages, for example `rename 's/^pg_9/PDF_lesson_cryptography_/' pg_0*` then set up the "settings" section of pdf2anki (especially the directory where the pdf should be found) then launch the script : `python3 ./pdf2anki.py`
+Use `pdftk` to *burst* a pdf into single pages, use rename to batch rename the pages, for example `rename 's/^pg_9/PDF_lesson_cryptography_/' pg_0*` then set up the "settings" section of pdf2anki (especially the directory where the pdf should be found) then launch the script : `python3 ./pdf2anki.py` or with `./pdf2anki.py` after making it executable.
 * It then uses `convert` to take the text from the pdf.
 * then manually moves the pdf pages into the media folder of anki
 * Anki-connect addon is then used to send cards to anki that contains the single page + the text